 Consider how many people will use it.
 How long a typical holiday will be.
 Do you need a bathroom?
 Shower?
 Heating?
 Do you need a fixed bed?
 Guest accommodation?
 Planning your requirements first will help you decide on a layout before you begin spending money.
+Check out our page on planning a layout for the questions you need to ask yourself.
 This page has more information on the layout of a typical self-build campervan.

 Even the most basic panel van will need preparing before you can install anything.
 Remove any paneling, flooring, roofing, seats and equipment you don’t need.
 You can always put some of it back in a more suitable configuration.
 Strip the van as completely as possible so you get a good idea of the space you’re going to be working with.

 Give the van a good clean and inspect it for rust, holes or any remedial work that may be required.
 It is much better to do that now than have to remove fittings when you notice a rust spot.
 This page has a real-life example of stripping out a Renault Trafic that goes into more detail.

 Before you begin fitting out your campervan conversion, make sure you have considered insulating the van adequately and adding ventilation.
 Vans are not known for being warm and if you’re planning to spend the night, you’re going to need insulation.
 That insulation would ideally keep you warm in the cold and cool in the heat just like at home.